 Former Army sniper, Cochise Mercier, left Denver SWAT under a cloud of controversy, which was why he ended up back home in Montana, and where he heard about the Montana Bounty Hunters.
 The “cloud” didn’t seem to bother his new boss, so he’s “all in” and finding he enjoys hunting down fugitives for bounties, encumbered by fewer rules.

-Are you all caught up reading the Montana Bounty Hunters?
+Are you all caught up reading the original Montana Bounty Hunters series?

 For a chance to win a download of one of the stories you may have missed